MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/agents.md

 - Implement authorization.
 Before performing reads or writes on agents, threads, messages, and files, ensure that the end-user is authorized to do so.
 - Restrict Azure OpenAI resource and API key access.
 Carefully consider who has access to Azure OpenAI resources where agents are being used and associated API keys.
 - Routinely audit which accounts/individuals have access to the Azure OpenAI resource.
 API keys and resource level access enable a wide range of operations including reading and modifying messages and files.
-- Enable [diagnostic settings](../how-to/monitoring.md#configure-diagnostic-settings) to allow long-term tracking of certain aspects of the Azure OpenAI resource's activity log.
+- If you're using Azure OpenAI models, enabling [diagnostic settings](../../openai/how-to/monitor-openai.md#configure-diagnostic-settings) to allow long-term tracking of certain aspects of the Azure OpenAI resource's activity log.

 ## Parameters